djwashburn/FractionCalculator/README.md

 **Basic description**

 A simple calculator for working with infinite precision rational numbers (fraction and integer input), with a handwritten lexer and simple shunting-yard based parser, and a slightly unusual syntax.
+Written for fun, because my nice, overpriced TI-something calculator was in storage, and because I didn't like the normal input methods for fractions in most programming language REPLs, etc.

 **Syntax**